shakshipatel/aws-infra-assessment-Shakshi_Patel/README.md

 # AWS Infra Assessment — Shakshi_Patel

-This repository contains Terraform code, setup scripts, screenshots, and documentation for the AWS assessment tasks completed by Shakshi Patel.
+This repository contains screenshots, and documentation for the AWS assessment tasks completed by Shakshi Patel.

 Tasks: